dybson3/Active-Directory-Lab/README.md

 ---

-This Markdown version should be ready to use with some extra formatting and emojis for clarity and engagement! 🚀
+## Summary 📝
+The Active Directory Lab setup aimed to simulate a typical enterprise environment, complete with security monitoring using Splunk.
+The simulated attacks and monitoring configurations provided insights into the detection and prevention of various threats. 🚀
+Project made with help of MYDFIR on YouTube.